Sanjana-Devi-67/Continuous-Integration-Using-GithubActions/README.md

-# 🚀 CI/CD Demo Project
+# 🚀 CI using Github Actions

 This is a simple Node.js project created to demonstrate **Continuous Integration(CI)** using **GitHub Actions**.